BUSHSAFE

 • How to make your own small survival tool-kit, out of low-cost items

-• Hands-on experience with critical survival items such as rescue mirrors, fire-starters (including how to make fire through friction and five other methods), and water collection and water purification, emergency shelter and much more.
+• Hands-on experience with critical survival tools such as rescue mirrors, fire-starters (including how to make fire through friction and five other methods), and water collection and water purification, emergency shelter and much more.

 To keep the experience as practical as possible, we keep group sizes small, and only have a limited number of places available.
 Course spots fill quickly.